 Wow in the World tackles topics and questions related to a range of topics.
 The hosts Guy Raz and Mindy Thomas wonder aloud as they think about a wide array of issues and phenomenon in different corners of the world.
 From exploring why onions make people cry to why flamingos are pink in color, the topic of each podcast may vary, but it’s all under the umbrella of wondering about our amazing world.

-You don’t have to listen to the podcast episodes in a particular order which makes it easy to dive into the list right away.
-You can scroll through the episode list to search for a topic related to student interest or an idea you’d like to explore with your class.
-If you know a student in your class has a specific interest in a particular topic – like they are always choosing books about worms or slugs – you might recommend a specific episode to a student or their family to explore.
+You don’t have to listen to the podcast episodes in a particular order.
+This makes it easy to dive into the list right away.
+You can scroll through the episode list to search for a topic related to student interest.
+Alternatively, you could search for an idea you’d like to explore with your class.
+You might know a student in your class has a specific interest in a particular topic.
+For example, if they are always choosing books about worms or slugs – you might recommend a specific episode to a student or their family to explore.

 Podcast Activities for Students

 Introduce a new episode to students by sharing the title and a handful of keywords related to the topic.
 You might decide to read the description to students too.
 Ask students to turn to a partner and share a few things they already know about the topic.
-As they build their lists, ask students to jot down some things they want to know about the subject or would hope to learn about in this episode.
+As they build their lists, ask students to jot down some things they want to know about the subject.
+This could also include things they hope to learn about in this episode.

 After listening to the podcast, ask students to think about their lingering or unanswered questions.
 In pairs, students can compile a list of questions they would like to ask Guy and Mindy about the topic.
 They might also develop interview questions for an expert on the same subject who you’ve located through Skype in the Classroom or on social media.